moltin/currency/README.md

     }
 }
 ```
-When you're done just run `php composer install` and the package is ready to be used.
+When you're done just run `php composer.phar install` and the package is ready to be used.

 ## Usage
 Below is a basic usage guide for this package.